-How to celebrate
+How to take part

-When is Japanese Culture Day celebrated in 2022?
+When is Japanese Culture Day celebrated in 2023?

 Japanese Culture Day is observed on November 3 each year.